-Khaled Diab is an award-winning freelance journalist, blogger and writer who is currently based in Tunis.
-He has previously been based in Jerusalem, Brussels, Geneva and Cairo.
+Khaled Diab is an award-winning journalist, blogger and writer who has been based in Tunis, Jerusalem, Brussels, Geneva and Cairo.
 Khaled also gives talks and is regularly interviewed by the print and audiovisual media.

 Khaled lives with his beautiful and brilliant wife, Katleen, who works in humanitarian aid.
-The foursome is completed by the minis: Iskander, their playful, smart, charming, sociable and adorable son, and Kuku, the blue-eyed and wise Siamese cat.
+The foursome is completed by the minis: Iskander, their playful, smart, charming, sociable and adorable son, and Sky, their playful, charming, mischievous and footballing cat.

 Egyptian by birth, Khaled’s life has been divided between the Middle East and Europe.
 He grew up in Egypt and the UK, and has lived in Belgium, on and off, since 2001.
 He holds dual Egyptian-Belgian nationality.